 Written by Calder Willingham adapted by

 Dale Wasserman from a novel by Edison Marshall

 Directed by Richard Fleischer

 As shown on this disc’s informative illustrated interview with director Richard Fleischer, the research into Viking lore was extensive.
-Harper Goff, the creator of the Nautilus for Disney’s 20,000 Leagues Under the Sea ( where is THAT Blu-ray? ), built three impressive functioning Norse raiding ships.
+Harper Goff, the creator of the Nautilus for Disney’s 20,000 Leagues Under the Sea, built three impressive functioning Norse raiding ships.
 An entire Viking village was constructed, and a real castle totally refurbished.
-When Curtis and Douglas fight to the finish on the castle ramparts, the background provides a clear view of miles of coastline and horizon — all of it cleared of telltale shipping or other anachronisms.
+When Curtis and Douglas fight to the finish on the castle ramparts, the background provides a clear view of miles of coastline and horizon — all of it clear of telltale shipping or other anachronisms.
 We were always told to look for an extra in The Vikings wearing a nice, shiny, modern wristwatch, but I’ve not seen it yet.

 Things do get a bit campy.
 Leigh’s demure femininity gets kicked all over the fjord.
 The snarling Douglas attempts to rape her more than once, an odd choice of material for a kiddie show.
 When Curtis’s Eric needs to encourage Morgana to pick up an oar and help row to safety, he rips the back of her dress open.
 It’s too tight, you see, a factor no healthy kid could miss, with all those drop-dead sexy, form-fitting dresses Leigh wears.